AKCodeDev/AKTerminal/README.md

 "Param" stands for parameter classes.

-"Tools" stands for function sets and misc things.
+"Tools" stands for global function sets.

 If you can't find any words above in a file, it means it's an normal class.